Intel Launches Movidius Neural Compute Stick: 'Deep Learning and AI' On a $79 USB Stick

 How far behind CUDA and Google's ASICs are these going to be?
 At least with CUDA I can pick my neural net tool (Caffe, TensorFlow, etc.) This sounds locked to Caffe.

 Finally WTF is with everyone making massive dongles with just a USB-A port?
-Th
+They don't fit on half of the USB ports I use because of spacing.
+It gives you a large lever arm to torque on the motherboard.
+Just give me a microUSB or USB-C port and let me plug it in via cable.
+It looks like I'd have to buy an 8 port USB hub just to fit 4 of them onto a machine.

-Caffe-based convolutional neural network (CNN) (Score:2)
+Caffe-based convolutional neural network (CNN) (Score:1)

 So it's computer eye sight processing (Score:2)